Sports in Pittsburgh: Trails, camping, biking

 Pittsburgh has multiple mountain biking areas close to the city in area parks and in the surrounding suburbs.
 Frick Park has biking trails and Hartwood Acres Park has many miles of single track trails.
 A recent project, "Rails to Trails", has converted miles of former railroads to recreational trails, including a Pittsburgh-Washington, D.C. bike/walking trail.
 Kayaking is popular on the city's three rivers.

 Pittsburgh and its surroundings are internationally known for their extensive and varied trail system.
-Such assets as the Three Rivers, Ohio River, Youghiogheny River, Beaver River, Indian Creek, Panhandle, Laurel Highlands, Rachel Carson, Five Star and Montour offer stunning, natural, suburban and urban views of the metropolitan area.
-The Great Allegheny Passage provides an all natural-trail (non motorized) link to Washington, D.C., while the North Country Trail passes through the northern suburbs of the city and connects Bismarck, North Dakota to the Plattsburgh, New York area, with such cities as Duluth, Minnesota and Buffalo, New York in its path.
+Such assets as the Three Rivers, Ohio River, Youghiogheny River, Beaver River, Indian Creek, Panhandle, Laurel Highlands, Rachel Carson, Five Star and Montour offer natural, suburban and urban views of the metropolitan area.
+The Great Allegheny Passage provides an all natural-trail (non motorized) link to Washington, D.C., while the North Country Trail passes through the northern suburbs of the city and connects Bismarck, North Dakota to the Plattsburgh, New York area, with cities like Duluth, Minnesota and Buffalo, New York in its path.

-Within the urban core of the city and its immediate surroundings the Steps of Pittsburgh offer an urban hiking experience.
+Within the urban core of the city and its immediate surroundings the public stairways in Pittsburgh offer an urban hiking experience.
 "Urban oasis" parks that bring the wilds of nature into the middle of the urban core and feature over a mile of trails within their individual boundaries include: Point State, Frick, Highland, Schenley, Riverview, Grandview, South Side, Riverfront, Three Rivers, Point of View, and Roberto Clemente.

-Large 500–2,000 acre suburban parks that feature several miles of diverse trails each are plentiful throughout the metropolitan area.
+There are many laarge 500–2,000 acre suburban parks featuring several miles of diverse trails each.